Leeenden/nextJS-Course-Full-Blog-Project/posts/getting-started-with-nextjs.md

 ---
-title: "Getting Start With NextJS"
+title: "Getting Started With NextJS"
 date: "2022-10-15"
 image: getting-started-nextjs.png
 excerpt: "NextJs is the React framework for production - it makes building fullstack React sites or apps a breeze and ships with built-in Server Side Rendering (SSR)"